 Marie a commandé un café ainsi qu’un croissant.

-Marie ordered along with a croissant.
+Marie ordered a coffee along with a croissant.

 Just as